Irreducible Holomorphic Symplectic manifolds with an action of $\mathbb Z^4_3 : \mathcal A_6$: Acknowledgments

 \section{Acknowledgments}

 We are very grateful to Alessandra Sarti for suggesting the problem and for useful conversations.
-This work was started when P.Q. visited the Universit\'e de Poitiers; authors have been partially supported by Programa de cooperaci\'on cient\'ifica ECOS-ANID C19E06 and Math AmSud-ANID 21 Math 02.
+We are also grateful to Chiara Camere for sharing her insights with us.
+This work was started when P.Q.M. visited the Universit\'e de Poitiers; authors have been partially supported by Programa de cooperaci\'on cient\'ifica ECOS-ANID C19E06 and Math AmSud-ANID 21 Math 02.
 P.C. and R.D. have been partially supported by Fondecyt Iniciaci\'on en la Investigaci\'on N.11190428 and P.C. has been partially supported by Fondecyt Regular N.1200608.
-P.Q. has been supported by ANID Becas-Doctorado Nacional N.21191367.
+P.Q.M. has been supported by ANID Becas-Doctorado Nacional N.21191367.